 Start with a basic garden

 The basics you’d have to begin with entail making sure your garden looks respectable in its simplest form.
-That makes for a great base upon which to build and also means you won’t have to worry too much about the fallout of seasonal changes, like when it’s extremely cold and not many vegetables can realistically grow, along with flowers that aren’t in their blooming season.
+If your lawn is looking a little tired, consider getting a lawn care expert, like someone from trugree florida, out to advise on how to breathe some life back into it so you can start your vegetable garden.
+A well-kept garden makes for a great base upon which to build and also means you won’t have to worry too much about the fallout of seasonal changes, like when it’s extremely cold and not many vegetables can realistically grow, along with flowers that aren’t in their blooming season.

 Taking care of the bare basics entails making sure the garden space is clean and de-cluttered, with darker shades of green being the dominant colour that complements the natural brown of the tree trunks and soil.
 Simply turning the soil, having removed the loose leaves that have fallen, would constitute having “done the garden.”